16 Error Detection: Checksums and CRC

 Recommended Packet Structure:

-Length 1 byte Total payload length (12 bytes for this message)
+• Length: 1 byte storing the total payload length (12 bytes for this example).

 Error Detection: CRC-32 (not just checksum)